HAEdwin/homeassistant-apsystems_ecu_reader/README.md

 - Added individual inverter online sensors for automations
 - dBm expression for Zigbee Signal Strength, ideally between -10dBm (best signal) and -70dBm (worst signal)

-# Installation
-APsystems ECU reader is an Integration not an Add-on.
+## Install the integration
+_Note for pre-v1.1.0 users:
+Take into account the changed workflow in which no migration provision has been made.
+It is best to remove and reinstall the integration via HACS._

 The installation of custom integrations is done in three steps (assuming HACS is already installed):

-1. Downloading the custom integration
+**1. Downloading the custom integration**

-Navigate to HACS and choose the overflow menu in the top right corner of the Home Assistant Community Store.
+- Navigate to HACS and choose the overflow menu in the top right corner of the Home Assistant Community Store.
-Choose Custom repositories and paste the url: https://github.com/HAEdwin/homeassistant-apsystems_ecu_reader in the Repository field.
+- Choose Custom repositories and paste the url: https://github.com/HAEdwin/homeassistant-apsystems_ecu_reader in the Repository field.
-Choose Type > Integration and select the [Add]-button.
+- Choose Type > Integration and select the [Add]-button.
 From this point it might allready have been added to the personal store repository.
-In HACS search for APsystems and the APsystems ECU Reader will be listed in de Available for download section.
+- In HACS search for APsystems and the APsystems ECU Reader will be listed in de Available for download section.
-From the overflow menu on the right select [Download] and automatically the latest version will be listed for download so choose [Download].
+- From the overflow menu on the right select [Download] and automatically the latest version will be listed for download so choose [Download].
-HA Settings will now show the repair action that a Restart is required, submit the action and HA will restart.
+- HA Settings will now show the repair action that a Restart is required, submit the action and HA will restart.

 After HA's restart the downloaded custom integration will be detected by HA.
 The integration will need to be configured in order to fully integrate it in HA and make it work.

-2. Integrating the custom integration into Home Assistant
+**2. Integrating the custom integration into Home Assistant**

-Navigate to [Settings] > [Devices & services] and choose the button [+ ADD INTEGRATION].
+- Navigate to [Settings] > [Devices & services] and choose the button [+ ADD INTEGRATION].
-In Search for a brand name, choose APsystems and the APsystems ECY Reader will be listed.
+- In "Search for a brand name", choose APsystems and the APsystems ECU Reader will be listed.
-Select it and the Configuration diaglog will show, enter the IP-Address of your ECU other settings are fine right now so choose [SUBMIT].
+- Select it and the Configuration dialog will show, enter IP-Address of the ECU, rest of the defaults are fine so choose [SUBMIT].

 # To Do
 - Add logos to the integration